gradle/declarative-gradle/docs/getting-started/README.md

 Since then, we've been working hard to create sample projects and add support for Declarative Gradle in Android Studio, IntelliJ and VSCode.

 !!! info
-    With each EAP, we would like you to try out what we have built so far.
+    After each EAP, we encourage you to try out what we have built so far and tell us what you think!

     Declarative Gradle is **ready** for trying out our provided sample projects for Java, Kotlin and Android applications.